 The Pi Zero isn't the only small computer available for a rock-bottom price, but few of its peers can match its pedigree.

-There is also the tiny $5 Onion Omega 2, but this has lower specs than the Raspberry Pi Zero and isn't available yet.
+There is also the tiny $5 Onion Omega 2, but this has lower specs than the Raspberry Pi Zero.

 When is Raspberry Pi Zero W happening?

-The board is available today, launched on the 28th February 2017 to coincide with the 5th anniversary of the original Raspberry Pi board being launched.
+The board was launched on the 28th February 2017, to coincide with the 5th anniversary of the original Raspberry Pi board being launched.

 The original Zeros sold out quite regularly, but Upton says that 80,000 Raspberry Pi Zero W boards will be available on day one, followed by 25,000 each week.
 Sales will initially be restricted to one per customer.